Will you get me a book deal?

 It might help to compare selling your book to selling your house.
 Some people take their chances and receive an offer right away; others prefer to do some tidying up first, maybe a paint job.
 If you really want to make a strong first impression and your house (book) has been on the market for some time, I’d suggest that you spend some time focusing on the inside.
 While having a spotless house (error-free book) doesn’t hurt, it will be worth the investment to hire someone to help you with some interior improvements, as you’re likely to get a better deal in the end.

-Yes, in certain ways, self-publishing is easier.
-Amazon’s Kindle Direct Publishing, Kobo, Lulu, Blurb, and Smashwords are just a few self-publishing platforms that let writers control almost the entire publishing process and offer high royalty rates.
-However, self-publishers—also known as indie authors or author-publishers—must pay for editorial, design and other book publishing services that traditional publishers provide for free.
+Yes, in certain ways, self-publishing is easier than traditional publishing.
+You can upload your work to a self-publishing platform almost immediately, control the entire publishing process, and receive high royalty rates.
+However, self-publishers—also known as indie authors, author-publishers, and “authorpreneurs”—must pay for editorial, design and other book publishing services that traditional publishers provide for free.
 And to find success, they also need the time and the savvy to know how to market themselves.
-(Also see my blog posts about self-publishing versus traditional publishing.)